HAL-G1THuB/jsonpiler/docs/specification.md

 ## Evaluation

-A Jsompiler program is represented as a single JSON value.
+A jsonpiler program is represented as a single JSON value.

 Each JSON value is evaluated independently, except for lists (`[]`) and objects (`{}`).